The COVID-19 pandemic has transformed many industries worldwide. How has it changed content marketing, and is it for the better?

-Every business needs to sit down and have a long, hard look at its content marketing strategy and change accordingly.
+Every business needs to sit down and have a long, hard look at its content marketing strategy and consider how to adapt to the way audiences now feel after spending so much time inundated by media during lockdowns.
 We spoke to many experts and business owners in the field to find out what changes they are making.

 Since the start of Covid-19, shopping habits have changed drastically.
 That’s why ensuring your brand stands out in the online marketplace is more important than ever.